 In 2012, Hill coached a pair of new quarterbacks in the Eastern program – Adams, a redshirt freshman, and Southern Methodist University transfer Kyle Padron.
 The Eagles finished second in the league and seventh in FCS in passing offense (318.9 per game), as Adams and Padron combined to lead EWU to the school record for passing yards with 4,469.
 Adams, who earned Freshman All-America honors, ranked fourth in FCS in passing efficiency (160.80), and was the only freshman in the top 24 of the rankings.
 In nine games as a starter and three as a sub, he completed 60.9 percent of his passes for 1,961 yards, 20 touchdowns and eight interceptions.
 In back-to-back games in the FCS Playoffs, Padron and Adams each had a school-record six touchdown passes.

 In the previous two seasons, another SMU transfer, Bo Levi Mitchell, was EWU’s quarterback.
 Hill taught him how to play within EWU’s offense, and the results were sensational.
 After leading Eastern to a national title in 2010, Mitchell won the 2011 Walter Payton Award presented by The Sports Network to the top player in the NCAA Championship Subdivision.
-He led EWU to a 19-7 record in two years – the most wins in back-to-back seasons of any starter in school history until Adams bested that with 20 from 2012-13.
+He led EWU to a 19-7 record in two years – the most wins in back-to-back seasons of any starter in school history until Adams bested that with 23.

 In 2011, Mitchell led the FCS in four categories, including passing yards (4,009) and touchdown passes (33) on his way to breaking four school records.
 He broke EWU’s record for single season passing yards with 4,009, which at time ranked 17th in FCS history and fifth in Big Sky Conference history.